microsoftgraph/aspnetcore-connect-sample/CONTRIBUTING.md

 ## How to use Markdown to format your topic

-### Article template

-The [markdown template](/articles/0-markdown-template-for-new-articles.md) contains the basic Markdown for a topic that includes a table of contents, sections with subheadings, links to other Office developer topics, links to other sites, bold text, italic text, numbered and bulleted lists, code snippets, and images.

-### Standard Markdown

 All of the articles in this repository use Markdown.
-A complete introduction (and listing of all the syntax) can be found at [Markdown Home] [].
+A complete introduction (and listing of all the syntax) can be found at [Markdown Home].

 ## FAQ